NEA Mandates and Structures

 Working Methods

-The EGTHM will liaise closely with other relevant NEA bodies, in particular the Expert Group on Physics of Reactor Systems (EGPRS) and the Expert Group on Reactor Systems MUlti-Physics (EGMUP) as well as the Working Group on Analysis and Management of Accidents (WGAMA) under the Committee on the Safety of Nuclear Installations (CSNI), in order to ensure that the respective programmes are complementary, to provide advice and support where required and to undertake common work where appropriate.
+The EGTHM will liaise closely with other relevant NEA bodies, in particular with the Expert Group on Physics of Reactor Systems (EGPRS) and the Expert Group on Reactor Systems Multi-Physics (EGMUP) the Expert Group on Reactor Coolants/Components Technology (EGCoCoT) of the Working Party on Scientific Issues of Advanced Fuel Cycles (WPFC), as well as the Working Group on Analysis and Management of Accidents (WGAMA) under the Committee on the Safety of Nuclear Installations (CSNI).
+The TIETHYS database could serve as input to the Thermal-Hydraulics Experimental Meta-Data Preservation, Collection and Qualification (THEMPo) effort with WGAMA, and vice-versa.

 Deliverables